greglobinski/gatsby-starter-kit-docs/src/content/docs/6.2___website-themes/index.md

 export default Layout;
 ```

-Pay attention to these three fragments.
+Pay attention to the three fragments.

 ```javascript
 /* ... */